Revised Total Coliform Rule (RTCR)

 The RTCR establishes a maximum contaminant level (MCL) for E. Coli and uses E. Coli and total coliforms to initiate a "find and fix" approach to address fecal contamination that could enter into the distribution system.
 It requires public water systems to perform assessments to identify sanitary defects and subsequently take action to correction them.

-The guidance documents, forms, and links to resources on this page are provided to help Maine public water systems understand, prepare for, and comply with the requirements of the RTCR.
+Following are guidance documents, forms, and links to resources intended to help Maine public water systems understand and comply with the requirements of the RTCR.

 Quick Reference Guides

-The Quick Reference Guides below provide an overview of the changes that will result from the RTCR.
+The Quick Reference Guides below provide an overview of the RTCR.

-- For seasonal public water systems (those water systems only open a portion of the year):
+- For seasonal public water systems (only open a portion of the year):